 KEYS TO PERFECT MATCHSTICK CARROT FRIES

-- Spider Strainer: it’s the perfect tool to remove food from the oil
+- I use a Spider Strainer to remove food from the oil

 The key to deep frying is a steady oil temperature.
 Too low, and the food absorbs the oil and gets super greasy; too high, and it burns before it cooks.
 I fry these Matchstick Carrot Fries at 350°.
 You also don’t want to overcrowd the fryer, or the oil temperature will drop.
 I fill the strainer with about 2 1/2 ounces of raw carrots, and that is the perfect amount to cook at one time.